 CNS Faculty & Staff

 Our staff members are certified Early Childhood Educators by the Massachusetts Department of Early Education and Care.
 The entire faculty is CPR and First Aid trained and all participate in ongoing professional development.
 Many of our faculty members have advanced degrees in the field.
 Our faculty is comprised of a Director, a Community Coordinator, a Business Manager, and classroom Teachers.
-There are two Co-Teachers in each morning classroom program and additional teachers in the afternoon program.
+There are typically two Co-Teachers in each morning classroom program and additional teachers in the afternoon program.
 Please refer to our staff handbook for teacher qualification and personnel policies.

 Yellow Door Room (3’s)